teddyhwang/django-cheetah/README.md

 ## Out of the Box

-This template comes with the following front-end tools out of the box and ready to use:
+This template comes with the following tools out of the box and ready to use:

 - LESS
 - jQuery